Shopify/seer-prototype/README.md

 # SEER: Security Expert Elicitation of Risks

-**This tool is a prototype only.**
+**This tool is a PROTOTYPE ONLY.
+This is NOT an official or supported Shopify project.**

-SEER provides a tool for security experts to provide estimates of risk for open source software.
+The SEER prototype is a tool for security experts to provide estimates of risk for open source software.
+It is intended to demonstrate how a production-ready service might work, but is not production-ready in itself.

 ## To run the software